project-oak/oak/docs/oak_functions_abi.md

 If no item with the provided key is present, returns `ERR_STORAGE_ITEM_NOT_FOUND`.

-The in-memory store may be periodically refreshed, so multiple calls to this function, even with identical arguments, may result in different outcomes, including flipping from success to error or vice versa.
-In particular, retrying calling this method after re-allocating the destination buffer based on the `param[4]` reported size may still fail, for instance if the entry was changed to have a larger value in the meanwhile; in fact, the entry may even have been deleted entirely between calls.
+If an item is found, allocates a buffer of the exact size to contain it, writes the value in that buffer, and returns it as part of `value_ptr_ptr` and `value_len_ptr`.

-- `param[0]: usize`: Source buffer address holding key
+- `param[0]: key_ptr: i32`: Address of the key buffer.
-- `param[1]: usize`: Source buffer size in bytes
+- `param[1]: key_len: i32`: Number of bytes of the key buffer.
-- `param[2]: usize`: Destination buffer address
-- `param[3]: usize`: Destination buffer size in bytes
+- `param[2]: value_ptr_ptr: i32`: Address of a location that will receive the
+  address of the newly allocated value buffer.
-- `param[4]: usize`: Address of a 4-byte location that will receive the number of bytes of the value (as a little-endian u32).
+- `param[3]: value_len_ptr: i32`: Address of a location that will receive the
+  number of bytes of the newly allocated value buffer (as a little-endian u32).

-- `result[0]: u32`: Status of operation as
+- `result[0]: i32`: Status of operation as
   [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto)